 For credits or refunds based upon carryback of a net operating loss (NOL) or operations loss - To claim a credit or refund resulting from the carryback of an NOL, an operations loss, or alternative net operating loss (ANOL) to a prior year, file an amended return within 90 days (120 days if filing an amended combined return) from the date of the document indicating approval of the federal refund or credit.

 You must attach the following to your amended return:

-- federal claim Form 1139, Corporation Application for Tentative Refund, amended Form 1120-L, U.S. Life Insurance Company Income Tax Return, or amended Form 1120-PC, U.S. Property and Casualty Insurance Company Return; - a copy of the New York State return for the loss year; and - proof of federal refund approval, Statement of Adjustment to Your Account.
+- federal claim Form 1139, Corporation Application for Tentative Refund, amended Form 1120-L, U.S. Life Insurance Company Income Tax Return, or amended Form 1120-PC, U.S. Property and Casualty Insurance Company Return; - · a copy of the New York State return for the loss year; and - proof of federal refund approval, Statement of Adjustment to Your Account.

-For credits or refunds of corporation tax paid - To claim any refund type that requires an amended return, other than an NOL or operations loss carryback (see above), file an amended New York State return for the year being amended and, if applicable, attach a copy of the claim form filed with the IRS and proof of federal refund approval, Statement of Adjustment to Your Account.
+For credits or refunds of corporation tax paid - To claim any refund type that requires an amended return, other than an NOL or operations loss carryback (see For credits or refunds based upon carryback of a net operating loss (NOL) or operations loss), file an amended New York State return for the year being amended and, if applicable, attach a copy of the claim form filed with the IRS and proof of federal refund approval, Statement of Adjustment to Your Account.

 The amended return must be filed within three years of the date the original return was field or within two years of the date the tax was paid, whichever is later.
 If you did not file an original return, you must make the request within two years of the date the tax was paid.
-However, a claim for credit or refund based on a federal change must be filed within two years from the time the amended return reporting the change or correction was required to be filed (see above).
+However, a claim for credit or refund based on a federal change must be filed within two years from the time the amended return reporting the change or correction was required to be filed (see For amended returns based on changes by the Internal Revenue Service (IRS)).
 For additional limitations on credits or refunds, see Tax Law, Article 27, section 1087.